Connections in Mathematics

 Instructor: Dr. Stephen C. Smith (email@example.com)

 The beginning of most class periods will be used to answer questions on the material that is due for that day.
 The rest of the class period will consist of a variety of activities which will include lecture, individual and group problem solving, and exploration of questions and concepts.
-It is strongly advised that you prepare for each class meeting by working assigned homework problems and by reading and taking notes on the text to be covered in the next class meeting.
+It is strongly advised that you prepare for each class by working assigned homework problems and by reading and taking notes on the text to be covered in the next class.

 There are many reference books and web sites widely available that can serve as study aids for this course.
 However, it is unlikely that any materials beyond those provided in class will be necessary.
-If you feel at any time that you require additional assistance, please discuss this with me at the beginning or end of the next class meeting.
+If you feel at any time that you require additional assistance, please discuss this with me at the beginning or end of the next class.

 You should plan to be actively involved in class.
 This means being attentive and participating in class discussions and activities.